I, Don Quixote

 I, Don Quixote is a non-musical play written for television and directed by Karl Genus.
 It was broadcast in season 3 of the CBS anthology series DuPont Show of the Month on the evening of November 9, 1959.
 Written by Dale Wasserman, the play was converted by him ca. 1964 into the libretto for the stage musical Man of La Mancha, with songs by Mitch Leigh and Joe Darion.
 After a tryout at Goodspeed Opera House in Connecticut, Man of La Mancha opened in New York on November 22, 1965, at the ANTA Washington Square Theatre.

-The title of the 1959 teleplay was originally Man of La Mancha, but sponsor DuPont Corp. objected and producer David Susskind changed it to the more specific I, Don Quixote, fearing that the TV audience would not know who Wasserman was referring to if the original title was used.
+The title of the 1959 teleplay was originally Man of La Mancha, but sponsor DuPont Corp. objected and producer David Susskind changed it to the more specific I, Don Quixote, fearing that the TV audience would not know who Wasserman was referring to if the original title were used.
 Wasserman reported that he disliked this title "to this very day".
 When the teleplay was made into the famous stage musical, the original title Man of La Mancha was restored.